xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	  stemming).
 	* stem_all - if "true", then tell the query parser to stem all words, even capitalised ones.
+	* spelling - if "true", then the query parser spelling correction feature is enabled and ``$suggestion`` can be used.
 	* fieldnames - if set to a non-empty value then the document data is parsed with each line being the value of a field, and the names are taken from entries in the list in fieldnames.
 So